qthumbprint/pact-core/README.md

 1. **The Local Oscillator (Clock Drift) Trap:** To accurately perform epoch folding over long periods, the SDR's local clock must remain perfectly stable.
 Standard TCXOs in consumer SDRs drift by ~1 ppm, which smears signal data by milliseconds over an hour.
 Achieving $10\mu\text{s}$ bounds currently requires non-GPS frequency stabilization (e.g., OCXOs or atomic standards), which challenges the sub-$1,000 hardware budget.
 2. **Signal-to-Noise Ratio (SNR) Limits:** While 3-meter dishes can detect bright, slow pulsars (like PSR B0329+54), achieving precision timing requires Millisecond Pulsars (MSPs).
 MSPs are incredibly faint, and detecting them with a 3-meter dish without being overwhelmed by terrestrial thermal noise will likely require advancements in consumer-grade phased array combining.
-3. **The Geographic Bootstrap Paradox:** To calculate localized $t_{\text{expected}}$, a node must know its exact geographic coordinates down to a few meters.
+3. **The Geographic Bootstrap Paradox:** To calculate localized `t_expected`, a node must know its exact geographic coordinates down to a few meters.
 Until an alternative global geodetic standard exists, new Tier 2 nodes will initially require standard surveying or a one-time GPS coordinate ping during installation to establish their baseline location before operating independently.

-### Deployment Configuration Options

-The Q-Thumbprint framework supports two native deployment configurations depending on network maturity:

-1. **The Democratic Mesh (Default):** A highly scalable, crowd-sourced mesh of thousands of sub-$1,000 consumer installations balancing thermal drift via dense statistical averaging across the Central Limit Theorem.
-2. **The Hardened Three-Tier Backbone (Enterprise):** A high-reliability institutional configuration where philanthropic patrons fund $150-300$ enterprise-grade backbone nodes ($\sim\$100\text{k}$ entries with Rubidium standards) that are gifted to independent community stewards.
-This heavy spine serves as a clock-disciplining broadcast layer that supports millions of lightweight, ultra-cheap sub-$100 Tier 3 consumer edge devices for local cryptographic auditing.

 ---